sharhar/Leopard-EM/docs/programs/match_template.md

 df = mt_manager.results_to_dataframe(locate_peaks_kwargs={"z_score_cutoff": 7.8})
 ```

-Currently, Leopard-EM uses a false-positive rate of 1 per micrograph to differentiate between true particles and background.
+Currently, Leopard-EM uses a false-positive rate of 1 per micrograph by default to differentiate between true particles and background.

 ### Match template output files

 The provided program script will output the statistics maps over the image for the search as well as a Pandas DataFrame with compacted information on found particles.
 These data can be passed onto downstream analysis, for example the refine template program.
-More detail about these data is on the [data formats page](../data_formats.md).
+More detail about these data and their formats is on the [Leopard-EM data formats page](../data_formats.md).

 ## Mathematical description